Revenue Management Defined: A Comprehensive Guide for 2026

 Important Revenue Management KPIs and Metrics

-- PRASM (Passenger Revenue per Available Seat Mile): This airline metric measures revenue efficiency relative to capacity.
-You calculate it by dividing the total passenger revenue by the total available seat miles.
+• PRASM (Passenger Revenue per Available Seat Mile): This airline metric measures revenue generation relative to its available capacity.
+Calculated by dividing passenger revenue by the total number of available seat miles.

-- Average Daily Rate (ADR): ADR measures the average income earned per occupied room.
-You determine this figure by dividing the total room revenue by the actual number of rooms sold.
+• Average Daily Rate (ADR): ADR is used in hospitality and measures the average income achieved per occupied room each day.
+It is obtained by dividing room revenue by the number of rooms sold multiplied by one hundred.

-- Forecast vs. Actual Sales: This metric evaluates the precision of your demand predictions.
-You calculate the variance by subtracting the actual sales figures from the previously forecasted sales numbers.
+• Forecast vs. Actual Sales: This metric evaluates the reliability of your demand forecasting.
+This number is obtained by dividing actual sales figures by forecast sales and subtracting it.

-- Customer Retention and Churn Rate: Retention measures loyalty, while churn measures loss.
-You calculate churn rate by dividing the number of customers lost during a period by the total number of customers at the start of that period.
+• Customer Retention and Churn Rate: Retention measures client loyalty, whereas churn is about the opposite, like how many customers are leaving you.
+Calculate churn rate by dividing clients lost in a time period by the total clients you had at the beginning of that period, multiplied by one hundred.

-- Customer Acquisition Cost (CAC): CAC measures the investment required to gain a new client.
-You calculate it by dividing the total sales and marketing expenses by the number of new customers acquired in that same period.
+• Customer Acquisition Cost (CAC): This measures how much investment is needed in sales and marketing to acquire one new customer.
+You will need to take the total sales and marketing expenditure and divide it by the number of new clients acquired in the period of study.

-- RevPAR (Revenue per Available Room): This is the gold standard for hotel performance.
+• RevPAR (Revenue per Available Room): This is the gold standard for hotel performance.
 It’s calculated by multiplying the Average Daily Rate by the occupancy rate.
-For example, according to The Straits Times, in Singapore, the average room rate dropped 3.3% to $272.63, reflecting pricing changes.
+For example, according to the data we found from The Straits Times, in Singapore, the average room rate dropped 3.3% to $272.63, reflecting pricing changes.

 Revenue Management Pricing Strategies